 Demonstrative Graphic of Potential Bedding Performance:

-The Mayo Original System performance (fitted by us) we guarantee for 15 years.
+The Mayo Mattress performance we No quibble guarantee for 10 years*

-The Mayo Original has a life expectancy of 20+ years.
+The Mayo Mattress has a DESIGN LIFE of 20+ years in appropriate conditions

-The Mayo Mattress System performance (fitted by us) we guarantee for 10 years.
+The Mayo Original System performance we no quibble guarantee for 15 years*

 We at Mayo are governed by a set of principles developed over 30 years and built completely around a cow’s welfare.
 Innumerable hours observing the behaviour of cows in a cubicle house environment have shown us that, without question or exception, the healthiest most productive cows are the most stress-free cows.